Common Grace & Eastmorland Community Center Capital Campaign Updates

 Letter from The Moravian Northern Provice

-An Important statement from the Moravian Church Northern Province — one of the two denominations of Common Grace.
+An Important statement from the Moravian Church Northern Province -- one of the two denominations of Common Grace.
 The other is the Evangelical Lutheran Church in America (ELCA), which has offered similar statements on these topics of the witness of the Christian Church.
+We invite you to read a statement offered by the Provincial Elders' Conference in humility and hope for a better day – one guided by the compassion and love of Christ for all God’s children.
+Read the letter here:

 0 Comments